vadamme/Data-Analytics-Portfolio/README.md

 ***

 ### Project 1: Healthcare Regression Analysis
-In this project, I have explored a dataset containing information about medical charges for different individuals.
+In this project, I used R programming to explore a dataset containing information about medical charges for different individuals.
 I began by visualizing the relationships between the numerical variables.
 We then computed the correlation matrix to identify the variables that have the strongest associations with charges.
 Next, we created boxplots to explore the relationships between charges and the categorical variables of smoker, sex, and region.
 Finally, we built a linear regression model to predict medical charges based on the available data.